y220/Yelp/README.md

 # STAT628 HW3
 ## Goal
-In this project, our project utilize data from the Yelp that contains 76,254 reviews from 2,039 different pizza-related shops, and focuses on pizza related businesses in four state, Illinois, Ohio, Pennsylvania, and Wisconsin.
+In this project, our project utilizes data from the Yelp that contains 76,254 reviews from 2,039 different pizza-related shops, and focuses on pizza related businesses in four state, Illinois, Ohio, Pennsylvania, and Wisconsin.
 Specifically, we are interested in the following questions:

   --What are the distribution patterns of these restaurants?
 How about their feedback from customers?